zombocom/rundoc/test/fixtures/rails_5/rundoc.md

 :::= | $ head -n 23
 ```

-Be careful here, if you omit the `sql` at the end of `postgresql` in the `adapter` section your application will not work.
+Be careful here.
+If you omit the `sql` at the end of `postgresql` in the `adapter` section, your application will not work.

 ```term
 ::: $ rails generate controller welcome